IBM-Cloud/docs/monitor_log/logging/containers/logging_containers_other_logs.md

 # Collecting non-default log data from a container
 {: #logging_containers_collect_data}

-To capture data from non-default log locations inside a container, set the environment variable **LOG_LOCATIONS** when you create a container.
+To capture data from non-default log locations inside a container that is deployed in the {{site.data.keyword.Bluemix_notm}}-managed cloud  infrastructure, set the environment variable **LOG_LOCATIONS** when you create a container.
 {:shortdesc}

 * Add the **LOG_LOCATIONS** environment variable with a path to the log file when you create the container.